 In our imagination we picture heaven as a treasure-house of blessings to be showered upon God's people just as soon as they realize their need, and are ready to use the benefits bestowed upon them in blessing others.
-Many times the angels stand "In our great necessity, God has waiting at the door, longing to open it, and send down the blessings; message before the people, and espe- in this as well as in other conferences; but alas, mankind is absorbed in his cially to renew our diligence in the cirworldly affairs, and is not ready to receive the heavenly benediction.
+Many times the angels stand "In our great necessity, God has waiting at the door, longing to open it, and send down the blessings; message before the people, and espe- in this as well as in other conferences; worldly affairs, and is not ready to receive the heavenly benediction.